Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 }
 ```

+> [!WARNING]
+> Migration cost scales with the entity's current component count, not the
+> destination size.
+An entity with 12 components that gains one more pays for
+> 12 `swap_remove_erased` calls, 12 box-and-leak allocations, and 12
+> `push_erased` calls.
+The per-component cost is fixed, so entities with many
+> components are proportionally more expensive to migrate.
+Batch component
+> additions where possible to amortise the migration overhead.

 The `remove` path uses this: the removed component's value is already extracted before migration begins.
 All other components follow the same transfer path.

 The slot update happens last, after all data has been transferred and the source row has been vacated.
 If the migration panics between the entity push and the slot update, the entity exists in two archetypes simultaneously with inconsistent slot data.
 The `debug_assertions` build catches this with `assert_archetype_consistency`, which verifies that every archetype's column lengths match its entity count.
 Release builds skip the assertion.